ealush/vent/README.md

 });
 ```

 * `.trigger(event, { data, options })`: Triggers an event.
 Accepts data and custom options.
 By default triggered events get `bubbles: true` (can be overridden with custom options).
-Note: if the triggered event is a function on the element (such as `click`, `focus`, etc...), the function itself will be called instead of dispatching an event.
+Note: if the triggered event is a function on the element (such as `click`, `focus`, etc...), the function itself will be called along with dispatching an event.

 Custom data will appear under `detail` property of the event.
 ```js